 Because of the relatively small size of the Commonwealth of the Northern Mariana Islands (CNMI), most of the anticipated socioeconomic impacts of the proposed action are expected to affect the Commonwealth as a whole.
-This chapter summarizes a socioeconomic analysis performed in 2008-2009 and documented in the report, Socioeconomic Impact Analysis Study (SIAS), provided in its entirety in Volume 9 Appendix F. The magnitude of the proposed action on the CNMI is far less than for Guam so there is limited discussion on fewer topics in this Volume.
+This chapter summarizes a socioeconomic analysis performed in 2008-2009 and documented in the report, Socioeconomic Impact Analysis Study (SIAS), provided in its entirety in Appendix F. The magnitude of the proposed action on the CNMI is far less than for Guam so there would be limited discussion and fewer topics discussed in this Volume.
 The proposed action would occur on Tinian, one island in the CNMI.
-This analysis presents information on the CNMI as a whole, Tinian in particular, and Saipan and Rota in brief detail.
+This analysis would present information on the CNMI as a whole, Tinian in particular, and Saipan and Rota in very brief detail.